jasongrimes/docs/git-cheatsheet.md

 Creating a new github repo
 --------------------------

-* Create a new repository on github
-* In local sources, run:
+Create a new repository on github.
+Then in local sources, run:

     git init
     git add .
     git commit -m 'Initial commit.'
-    git remote add origin https://github.com/jasongrimes/<reponame>.git # Point the "origin" remote to the github repo git pull origin master  # Get README and .gitignore files from Github, if any git push origin master  # Send commits to Github
+    git remote add origin git@github.com:jasongrimes/<reponame>.git # Point the "origin" remote to the github repo git pull origin master  # Get README and .gitignore files from Github, if any git push origin master  # Send commits to Github